shlapolosa/n8n-agents/README.md

 Key stakeholders: Clinic administrators, doctors, patients, IT team.
 ```

-3. The workflow will display progress messages as it runs in the chat:
+3. The workflow will display progress messages as it runs in the chat

-#### 2. Webhook Trigger (Programmatic API Integration)
+#### 3. Webhook Trigger (Programmatic API Integration)

 For programmatic access, use the webhook endpoint: